 Macfarlane, sworn in on July 9, led the five-member commission through a review of the response to the 9-magnitude earthquake and tsunami in March 2011 that crippled Tokyo Electric Power Co.
 (9501)’s Fukushima Dai-Ichi plant, causing explosions, radiation leaks and meltdowns.

 The Fukushima-related rules imposed on 104 commercial U.S. reactors a year after the incident require companies such as Exelon Corp.
-(EXC) and Entergy Corp.
-(ETR) to have a plan for plants to indefinitely survive power blackouts.
+(EXC:US) and Entergy Corp.
+(ETR:US) to have a plan for plants to indefinitely survive power blackouts.
 Reactor owners also must have adequate instruments to monitor pools used to keep spent fuel cool.
-Reactors with General Electric Co (GE).-designed containment structures similar to those that failed at Fukushima require sturdier venting systems to prevent damage.
+Reactors with General Electric Co (GE:US).-designed containment structures similar to those that failed at Fukushima require sturdier venting systems to prevent damage.

 Too much focus on recommendations related to the Japanese accident could divert plant owners’ attention from events with a higher probability of occurring and create “staffing challenges,” Casey Pfeiffer, the president of Professional Reactor Operator Society, told the commission.